Chi Rho: In Christianity

 In a memoir of the Roman emperor that Eusebius wrote after Constantine's death (On the Life of Constantine, c.
 337–339), a miraculous appearance is said to have come in Gaul long before the Battle of the Milvian Bridge.
 In this later version, the Roman emperor had been pondering the misfortunes that befell commanders who invoked the help of many different gods, and decided to seek divine aid in the forthcoming battle from the One God.
 At noon, Constantine saw a cross of light imposed over the sun.
-Attached to it, in Greek characters, was the saying "Εν τούτῳ Νίκα!" ("In this, conquer!").
+Attached to it, in Greek characters, was the saying "Ἐν τούτῳ νίκα!" ("In this, conquer!").
 Not only Constantine, but the whole army saw the miracle.
 That night, Christ appeared to the Roman emperor in a dream and told him to make a replica of the sign he had seen in the sky, which would be a sure defence in battle.